interoperable-mobility/principles/docs/procurement.md

 ## System Requirements

 System requirements will vary greatly based on the technology components included in the procurement scope.
-The system requirements to support interoperability in sections should be adapted to the particular needs of the agency procuring the system.
-Specific requirements can be found below as follows:
+The system requirements to support interoperability described in sections below should be adapted to the particular needs of the agency procuring the system.
+Specific requirements can be found below in the following categories:

 - General system requirements
 - Fixed-route and demand-response scheduling software